 What Are YOU Interested In?

 Here's the thing: the "Verdicts" we made for each section above don't really matter.
 The trades are almost always a good career choice, and any one of the trades will supply you with a reliable income and a solid, long-term professional career.
 That's what makes the trades such a great career option: it's work that simply can't be outsourced overseas.
 There will always be work for electricians, HVAC techs, and tradespeople of all kinds in the United States.
-It's tough work, but it's reliable and respected, and you can count on jobs being there when you need them.
+It's tough work, but it's reliable, and it's respected.

 What you need to do is figure out what you'd like to do, and what kind of options you have.
-Talk with people you know how might be in the trades, and call the local union for each job type.
-Talk it over, and ask questions.
-If you enter the trades, no matter what you choose, you're in good shape!
+Talk with people you know who might be in the trades, and call the local union for each job type.
+Talk it over, and ask questions!
+The more you know, the better shape you’ll be in to make a decision.